rtfenter/Truth-Drift-Map/README.md

 ## Status

 MVP implemented and active.
-The first version of this map will focus on core mechanics needed to demonstrate truth drift at the schema/meaning layer, not a full production metadata catalog.
+The prototype of this map will focus on core mechanics needed to demonstrate truth drift at the schema/meaning layer, not a full production metadata catalog.

 ---